falehalnayef/document_tracking_system/README.md

 - The application will be running at `http://localhost:3000` by default.

+- Swagger docs for the application are found at `http://localhost:3000/api-docs/` by default.

 ## Scripts

 - `npm run tsc`: Run TypeScript compiler in watch mode.